 For my doctoral dissertation, I asked several questions on the interrelationship between the function, dynamics and structure of protein kinases.
-I also identified the specificity conferring residues in 107 protein kinase families, which can potentially render modularity to the kinase superfamily.
-I submitted my doctoral thesis on "Dynamics of protein kinases: Its relationship to functional sites and states" in January 2017 and am awaiting thesis defense shortly.
+I also identified the specificity conferring residues in all known protein kinase families, which can potentially render modularity to the kinase superfamily.
+I defended my doctoral thesis on "Dynamics of protein kinases: Its relationship to functional sites and states" in May 2017.

-At the undergraduate level, I was trained as an engineer in Biotechnology (Anna University, Chennai, India).
-After the 4-year programme, I took to full-time research as a Ph.D. student in IISc.
-Apart from protein biology, my interests and research experiences include theoretical and cognitive neuroscience.
+At the undergraduate level, I was trained as an engineer in Biotechnology.
+After the 4-year programme, I took to full-time research as a Ph.D. student.

 - R. Kalaivani and N. Srinivasan, A Gaussian network model study suggests that structural fluctuations are higher for inactive states than active states of protein kinases, Mol.
 BioSyst., 2015, 11, 1079-1095, DOI: 10.1039/C4MB00675E.
 [Download]

 - R. Kalaivani, A. G. de Brevern and N. Srinivasan, Conservation of structural fluctuations in homologous protein kinases and its implications on functional sites, Proteins, 2016, 84:7, 957–978, DOI: 10.1002/prot.25044 [Download].
 Featured on journal cover [Download].

 - S. Chandra, R. Kalaivani, M. Kumar, N. Srinivasan and D. P. Sarkar, Sendai virus recruits cellular villin to remodel actin cytoskeleton during fusion with hepatocytes, Molecular biology of the cell, 2017, 28:26, 3801-3814, DOI:10.1091/mbc.e17-06-0400.
 [Download].